11 Steps to Add Social Proof to Landing Page

 A great source of social proof is social media posts.
 Look through all your channels to find Instagram photos, Facebook posts, tweets, and so on that can positively reflect your brand.
 For instance, think of an Instagram hashtag that people can use to get featured on our page.

 Once you’ve gathered all the social media posts you want to include, just embed them on the landing page.
+You can use tools like Flowbox to embed Instagram posts on your site, quickly and easily.
 The cool thing is that visitors can interact with these embedded posts too.
 All the famous forms of contents like tweets, Instagram photos, Facebook posts, Pinterest pins, Youtube videos, SlideShare presentations, and infographics can all be embedded.

 Social sharing buttons showing the number of shares are another great form of social proof to add.
 If a person sees that a landing page is shared a lot on social channels, it gains more credibility.